-To make awesome digital dashboards that get used, it is important to first understand what makes a great dashboard.
-At newData we have identified 12 Golden Rules of Data Visualization:
+To make awesome digital dashboards that get used, you should first understand what makes a great dashboard.
+At newData, we have identified 12 Golden Rules of Data Visualization:

 - Provide supporting detail.
 Every element on the dashboard should support the main purpose.
-In our corporate productivity example, secondary or supportive information, such as a particular team's or individual's specific performance, can be shown in smaller graphs beneath the main graph.
+In our corporate productivity example, secondary or supportive information (such as a particular team's or individual's specific performance) can be shown in smaller graphs beneath the main graph.

 APPENDIX - Color Selection Tips